Plum DEV v. 3.0

 Pre-built applications are customizable predefined phone applications that allow you to manage prompt audio files, web services and various aspects of the call flow.

-You should see a list of instructions for the Pre-Built Application on how to configure the call flow, configure the error handlers, review the audio configurations, and integrate your data.
+This should open a new window with a list of instructions for the Pre-Built Application on how to configure the call flow, configure the error handlers, review the audio configurations, and integrate your data.
+This should look similar to the following:

 After configuring the call flow and error handlers, you can click on the Audio Manager tab to see all the audio files that have been uploaded for your application.